fivetran-chloe/dbt_zendesk/README.md

 ### Disabling models

-When setting up your Zendesk Support connection in Fivetran, it is possible that not every table this package expects will be synced.
-This can occur because you either don't use that functionality in Zendesk Support or have actively decided to not sync some tables.
-In order to disable the relevant functionality in the package, you will need to add the relevant variables.
+It is possible that your Zendesk Support connector does not sync every table that this package expects.
+If some expected tables are not synced, it is because you either don't use that functionality in Zendesk Support or actively excluded some tables from your syncs.
+To disable the relevant functionality in this package, you must add the relevant variables.
 By default, all variables are assumed to be `true`.
-You only need to add variables for the tables you would like to disable:
+Add variables for only the tables you would like to disable:

 ```yml
 # dbt_project.yml